 - Food: It’s a golden rule to stay away from restaurants within six blocks of a major tourist attraction, especially if they offer menus in multiple languages.
 Usually, the food will be average and the prices will be raised.
 If you’re somewhere especially expensive, buy food from a store and make your own meals to cut costs.
 In countries like Italy and Japan, it’s very easy to find delicious food at stores, markets, or cafes for cheap.

-- Transportation: Try and take the buses from the airport and if available, take the metro!
+- Transportation: Budget travel doesn’t just apply to planes.
+Try and take the buses from the airport and if available, take the metro!
 One of my most fond experiences in Japan involved people-watching on Tokyo’s metro.
 On the way to Harajuku, I often saw adults dressed up like anime characters with no one batting an eye.
 Spending $1-3 per metro ticket and learning the map will be better than spending $10+ per taxi for several days.

 - Alcohol: Unless you’re somewhere like Eastern Europe where a pint is $1, try and avoid excessive alcohol.
 This will cut into your budget and it’ll be too late before you realise.

 It’s a lot of information to take in in one post.
 But when you’re able to apply all of these steps, you’ll be planning your next trip instantly.
 I know for a fact that if I didn’t do any of these, I’d easily be bankrupt by now.
 Actually, I would have been too broke to travel in the first place!
 Applying the steps above, I only spent $850 in total (yes, including my flight) for 2 weeks in Asia.
 I also spent roughly $350 for 7 days in Croatia.
 On average, that’s travelling for $52 a day!
 And I wasn’t in a dirty one-star hostel in either one!